42 Yi4 益

 The 2nd line

 One is enriched with a highly valued tortoise, which cannot be refused; one cherishes it and keeps it near so that it will lead to auspiciousness.
-The precious tortoise was given to the king by his people at position 5 of hexagram Sun (41); the king now uses it to worship the Creator so his people will be blessed in return; this is auspicious for the king as well, as he is well aware of what has been taken from the people and what must be used for their benefit.
+The precious tortoise was given to the king by his people at position 5 of hexagram Sun (41); the king now uses it to worship the Cosmic Ruler so his people will be blessed in return; this is auspicious for the king as well, as he is well aware of what has been taken from the people and what must be used for their benefit.

 The tortoise's shell was an oracular tool in ancient China and therefore sacred and valuable.
-The tortoise's shell is rigid on both sides while its flesh is tender in the middle, similar to the image formed between lines 1 and 5 after the masculine line of the original trigram Qian descends to position 1 to enrich the lower trigram.
+The tortoise's shell is rigid on both sides while its flesh is tender in the middle, similar to the image formed between lines 1 and 5 after the masculine line of the original trigram Qian2 descends to position 1 to enrich the lower trigram.

 Line 2 is the feminine at the position of feminine and occupies the core position of the lower trigram representing those below.
 It deserves to be enriched, and its feminine (void) instinct is apt to gain that which is granted; however the feminine (tender) position is a place where maintaining enrichment for any duration will be difficult.
 Therefore the enrichment must be scrupulously maintained, like cherishing a valuable tortoise; then it will be auspicious.

 Line 5 is the masculine at the position of masculine and at the core position of the upper trigram; this signifies that it possesses sufficient masculinity and is obligated to enrich those below.
 It is at the king’s position and represents the inner upper trigram Gen (keeping still, the mountain).
 So it is associated with the hand, in this case acting like a king holding a tortoise.
-The lower trigram Zhen here is the Creator (as trigram Zhen is Spring, where all life is created), and the contour from line 1 to 5 is also similar to that of hexagram Yi2 (27), to nourish, so the tortoise is offered to the Creator by the king as a sacrifice.
+The lower trigram Zhen here is the Cosmic Ruler (as trigram Zhen is Spring, where all life is created), and the contour from line 1 to 5 is also similar to that of hexagram Yi2 (27), to nourish, so the tortoise is offered to the Cosmic Ruler by the king as a sacrifice.
 Therefore when the tortoise returns to it with blessings, line 2 is enriched.

-Enrichment comes from the exterior signifying it is from the external trigram, i.e. those above.
+Enrichment comes from the exterior signifying that it is from the external trigram, i.e. those above.
 Although the tortoise is originally from those below, the king adds his blessing to benefit his people.

 Enlightenment through six two: be humble and devout in receiving what is offered.
 One is enriched by a very valuable tortoise, which cannot be refused; to cherish it and keep it is auspicious.
-The tortoise was given to the king by his people as a form of enrichment; he uses it to worship the Creator to secure blessings for his people in return; this is auspicious for the king (i.e. one who enriches others) as well.
+The tortoise was given to the king by his people as a form of enrichment; he uses it to worship the Cosmic Ruler to secure blessings for his people in return; this is auspicious for the king (i.e. one who enriches others) as well.
 The hexagram that appears when this line is activated becoming masculine is Zhong Fu (61), sincerity and trust radiating from a humble heart, which presents a tortoise that covers the entire hexagram.

 The 3rd line